Caunton

 Caunton is a village and civil parish in the Newark and Sherwood district of Nottinghamshire on the A616, 6 mi north-west of Newark-on-Trent, in the NG23 postcode.
-The population (including Maplebeck and Winkburn) of the civil parish at the 2011 Census was 483.
+The population of the civil parish at the 2011 census was 483, and this increased to 508 at the 2021 census.

+History

 The village is notable for its association with Samuel Hole, who is buried in the churchyard of St. Andrew's Church.
 He was the village's vicar for a short while before becoming Dean of Rochester and lived in the manor.
 The manor house now has its own equestrian centre and a mini golf course.